aosabook/500lines/sampler/README.md

     return pmf
 ```

-To further drive home the importance of working in log-space,
+To further drive home the importance of working with logs,
 we can look at an example with just the multinomial:

 ```python